-Matters concerning smoking and health insurance generally rely on the honor system.
+Currently, insurance companies rely on the honor system.
 When you apply for health insurance, you are required to report whether or not you are a smoker.
-Insurance companies usually ask two questions.
-1) Are you a smoker?
-2) Have you used tobacco products in the last 6 months?
+Insurance companies usually ask, “Have you used tobacco in the last six months?”

 If you receive group health coverage through an employer, your answers could be verified through a routine medical exam.
 During this exam, nicotine use can be tested through a blood or urine sample.

 Coverage cannot be denied to current or former smokers.
 This means smokers have prevention and treatment options available to them through their insurance.
 Additionally, the law includes smoking cessation therapy as part of the 10 essential benefits, which is available to smokers at no cost.
 The American Lung Association keeps a database of smoking cessation programs for every state.
 Check your state for more information.

 Whether you currently use tobacco or have recently quit, healthcare for smokers is paramount.
 Because there are health complications that can arise from current or former tobacco use, it is important to have coverage.
 Begin reviewing your options with HealthMarkets today.